Ajay-2005/node/doc/api/esm.md

 ## Built-in modules

-> **Note:** When importing built-in modules via ESM , the module is fully evaluated at import time, and all properties are populated immediately.
-This can make initial imports slightly slower compared to CommonJS, where the module body is still evaluated eagerly but some built-in properties are only initialized when first accessed.
+> When importing built-in modules, all the named exports (i.e. properties of the module exports object) are populated even if they are not individually accessed.
+> This can make initial imports of built-in modules slightly slower compared to loading them with
+> `require()` or `process.getBuiltinModule()`, where the module exports object is evaluated immediately,
+> but some of its properties may only be initialized when first accessed individually.

 [Built-in modules][] provide named exports of their public API.
 A default export is also provided which is the value of the CommonJS exports.